rugrats2208/graceShopper/README.md

   `stripe trigger payment_intent.succeeded`
   To see if there's a successful webhook action!

+  The `stripe listen` redirect needs to be running while testing is happening.

 When you're ready to check out, use the following dummy credit card info for Stripe:<br><br>
 **Card Number:** `4242 4242 4242 4242`<br>